marccodesstuff/JointWise-App/README.md

 ### DICOM Viewer
 1. Use the toolbar to access viewing tools:
-   - Zoom: Click and drag to zoom in/out
+   - Zoom: Click and drag to zoom in/out (has issues)
-   - Pan: Move the image around
+   - Pan: Move the image around (not working)
    - Window/Level: Adjust image contrast and brightness
    - Reset: Return to original view
 2. Patient and study information is displayed in the header